What are stick tight fleas and how to get rid of them

-I’m born and raised in Florida.
-I briefly lived in Tennessee and spent a couple of summers in Texas, but I still have to claim myself a Floridian.
-As a Floridian, I know very well what fleas are.
-My bet is that there aren’t many people who don’t know what fleas are, but I could be wrong.
-If you don’t know what a flea is, bless your heart and I’d like to know where to move to in order to avoid these pests.
-When we moved to Homosassa Springs, FL and got our chickens set up all was just fine and dandy.
-One day I was outside just clucking around in the coop and noticed some live bugs on the ladies and gents.
+When we moved to Homosassa Springs, FL and got our chickens set up everything was fine and dandy.
+I was outside one day in the coop and noticed bugs on the ladies and gents.
 After an extensive amount of research, I learned that hell on Earth can come in the form of stick tight fleas.

 In short, a stick-tight flea also referred to as a poultry flea, is a flea that burrows like a tick would.
 Gross, right?
-They’re a bit of a pain to remove and, as your stereotypical flea does, they multiply rapidly.
-These stick tight flea monsters are smaller than your average flea and will attach to any host they can find, including you.
+They’re a bit of a pain to remove and, as your stereotypical flea does, they multiply.
+These monsters are smaller than your average flea and will attach to any host they can find.
 Yes, you!
 And ME!
 Double gross.

-In short, yes, they can be detrimental to your flock.
-Before I really knew what they were, I had a rabbit that was infested by stick-tight fleas and died.
-The fleas suck blood as a tick does and will wear an animal down, preventing it from hunting or simply moving.
-Just to be clear, this happened when we were practicing colony raising with our rabbits.
-This is also one of the reasons we stopped colony raising and why I don’t suggest this method in the southern heat like we have.
+Yes, they can be detrimental to your flock.
+Before I knew what they were, I had a rabbit die from being infested by stick-tight fleas.
+The fleas suck blood as a tick does and will wear an animal down, preventing it from hunting or moving.
+To be clear, this happened when we were practicing colony raising with our rabbits.
+This the top reason we stopped colony raising and why this method in the southern heat can be a difficult one.

 They’re carried by a host as any flea is.
-This host can be something like a squirrel or even the neighbor’s dog that wanders into your yard every now and then and isn’t being treated for fleas, so he got them from the squirrel.
+This host can be something like a squirrel or even the neighbor’s dog isn’t treated for fleas.
 When we moved onto our homestead, we inherited some hens from the previous owner.
 What we didn’t inherit is the knowledge of stick-tight fleas and that our hen house had ’em!

-This was by far the most aggravating, difficult thing to research when trying to figure out what to do with stick tight fleas!
-I never found a way to battle them 100% organically and naturally, which made this all a very hard thing to deal with.
+Stick tight fleas were the most aggravating thing to research when trying to figure out what to do!
+I never found a way to battle them 100% organically, which made this all a very hard thing to deal with.
 We try not to use pesticides or chemicals on our land, and this is the first time we even got anywhere close to it.
 I’m here to tell you what I found through my research and, even better, how I’ve defeated the stick-tight fleas.

 To begin, you need to determine if you have an infestation or not.